EduSalomao/SP_Frontend_ReactNative_CompassUOL_Squad_04_EduardoOliveiraSalomao/README.md

 ## How to Use

-Simply open the website in a browser of your choice to access articles and news related to Pokémon.
+Simply open the website in a browser of your choice to access articles and news related to Pokémon. <br>
+You can access the hopes website given here: https://pokeverseblog.netlify.app

 ## Contact